 Sometimes in life you will be faced with the uncertainties of a new chapter, such as exchanging to another University.
 This is a big deal and will involve some administration processes for days.
 But, the support from your institution and hosting institution will definitely answer most of your pressing questions.
 Do ask them as many questions as will make you feel comfortable.

 Some practical advise I could share before you embark on your new adventure.
-This might be most useful for South Africans exchange students.
+This might be most useful for South African exchange students.

 - It is always good to have certified copies of your passport, visa’s, ID and other important documents with you electronically.
 I normally just scan and email this to myself.

 - Remember to inform your bank that you will be using your bank card abroad.
 Although your cheque card could be used anywhere abroad without any warning to your bank, a credit card might be pretty useless without your bank allowing you to use your card international.

 - On the topic of money, it is very easy to withdraw foreign currency from an ATM when you arrive in the new country, especially arriving on an airport, but if you want to arrive with some local currency in your pocket, that is also not a bad idea.
 Keep in mind that sometimes you can not exchange ZAR in all countries, and to travel with heaps of cash is in anyways not too wise.

-- Maybe consider closing or freezing gym accounts or the like, that way you will not be charge membership fees while you are gone and you will not be benefitting from it.
+- Maybe consider closing or freezing gym accounts or the like, that way you will not be charged membership fees while you are gone and you will not be benefitting from it.

 - Consider changing your health insurance policy to a cheaper plan.
 This save you the penalty fees on your return and save you a few rands while you are gone.

 - It is always worth migrating your phone contract to a cheaper package and this way you also get to keep your number whilst just paying a small amout monthly.